 Once you’ve picked the best domain name, you need to register your domain name in order to protect it from being taken by someone else.
 Plus, you’ll need to register your domain name in order to start building a website.

 How do you register a domain name?
-Many website hosting companies offer a domain registration along with hosting.
+Many website or some of the best blog hosting companies offer a domain registration along with hosting.
 We recommend choosing Bluehost, because you can get a FREE domain name, which is great if you’re just starting out.

 Along with a free domain name, Bluehost is offering our readers an awesome deal on website hosting.
 If you’ve got the perfect domain name in mind, you can get a free domain name, free SSL, and over 60% off on WordPress hosting.